-In connection with the Building Authority's prior advanced refundings, the Building Authority recorded a difference between the reacquisition price and the net carrying amount of the old debt of approximately \$45.5 million.
-This difference is being reported as a reduction from bonds payable and will be amortized as an increase in interest expense over the original life of the refunded bonds.
-The refundings reduced the Building Authority's debt service payments in future years by approximately \$26.2 million and resulted in an economic gain (the present value of the savings) of approximately \$16.0 million.
+In connection with the Authority's prior advanced refundings, the Authority recorded a difference between the reacquisition price and the net carrying amount of the refunded debt of approximately \$84.5 million.
+This balance is being reported as a component of deferred outflows, loss on debt refunding, and will be amortized as an increase in interest expense over the remaining term of the original life of the refunded bonds.
+These refundings reduced the Authority's debt service payments in future years by approximately \$36.9 million and resulted in an economic gain (the present value of the savings) of approximately \$25.5 million.

-Bond Premium and Issuance Expenses In connection with the Building Authority's bond issues, the Building Authority received premiums at issuance totaling approximately \$86.7 million.
-The Building Authority will amortize the premiums received as a reduction in interest expense over the life of the respective bond issue.
+Bond Premium and Issuance Expenses In connection with the Authority's bond issues, the Authority received premiums at issuance totaling approximately \$109.7 million.
+The Authority amortizes the premiums received as a reduction in interest expense over the life of the respective bond issue.

-In connection with the Building Authority's bond issues, the Building Authority incurred certain issuance costs associated with the bond offerings, as of June 30, 2013, bond issuance costs were \$19.0 million and \$19.8 million, net of accumulated amortization of \$2.5 million and \$1.7 million, respectively.
-These issuance costs have been capitalized by the Building Authority and will be amortized over the life of the respective bond issue.
+In connection with the Authority's bond issues, the Authority incurred certain issuance costs associated with the bond offerings.
+In fiscal years 2014 and 2013 these costs amounted to \$3.6 million and \$2.2 million, respectively, and were expensed in accordance with the provisions of GASB Statement No 65.

-Interest Rate Swaps The Building Authority uses derivative instruments in an attempt to manage the impact of interest rate changes on its cash flows and net position.
-The Building Authority utilizes these instruments in an attempt to mitigate its exposure to certain market risks associated with operations, and does not use derivative instruments for trading or speculative purposes.
+Interest Rate Swaps The Authority uses derivative instruments to attempt to manage the impact of interest rate changes on its cash flows and net position by mitigating its exposure to certain market risks associated with operations, and does not use derivative instruments for trading or speculative purposes.

-The Authority's contracts are evaluated pursuant to GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments ("GASB Statement No. 53") to determine whether they meet the definition of derivative instruments, and if so, whether they effectively hedge the expected cash flows associated with interest rate risk exposures.

-The Building Authority applies hedge accounting for derivative instruments that are deemed effective hedges and under GASB 53 are referred to as hedging derivative instruments.
-Under hedge accounting, changes in the fair value of a hedging derivative instrument is reported as a deferred inflow or deferred outflow in the Statement of Net Position until the contract is settled or terminated.
+The Authority's contracts are evaluated pursuant to GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments ("GASB No. 53") to determine whether they meet the definition of derivative instruments, and if so, whether they effectively hedge the expected cash flows associated with interest rate risk exposures.
+The Authority applies hedge accounting for derivative instruments that are deemed effective hedges and under GASB No. 53 are referred to as hedging derivative instruments.
+Under hedge accounting, the fair value of the hedging derivative instruments are reported as a deferred inflow or deferred outflow in the statement of net position until the contract is settled or terminated.

-All settlement payments or receipts for hedging derivative instruments are recorded as interest expense in the period settled.
+All settlement payments or receipts related to hedging derivative instruments are recorded as interest expense in the period settled.

-The Building Authority's hedging derivative instruments at June 30, 2013 and 2012 were as follows (in thousands):
+The Authority's hedging derivative instruments at June 30, 2014 and 2013 were as follows:

-Fair Value June 30, 2013 Net Change in Fair Value Fair Value June 30, 2012 Type of Hedge Financial Statement Classification for Changes in Fair Value Series 2008-1 Swap \$ (28,125) \$ 16,596 \$ (44,721) Cash Flow Deferred outflow Series 2008-A Swap (3,232) 1,894 (5,126) Cash Flow Deferred outflow Series 2006-1 Swap (37,969) 18,294 (56,263) Cash Flow Deferred outflow Total \$ (69,326) \$ 36,784 \$ (106,110)
+Fair Value June 30, 2013 Net Change in Fair Value Fair Value June 30, 2014 Type of Hedge Financial Statement Classification Series 2008-1 Swap \$ (28,125) \$ 192 \$ (27,933) Cash Flow Deferred outflow Series 2008-A Swap (3,232) 32 (3,200) Cash Flow Deferred outflow Series 2006-1 Swap (37,969) 259 (37,710) Cash Flow Deferred outflow Total \$ (69,326) \$ 483 \$ (68,843)

-The terms of the Building Authority's financial derivative instruments that were outstanding at June 30, 2013 are summarized in the table below (in thousands):
+The terms of the Authority's financial derivative instruments that were outstanding at June 30, 2014 are summarized in the table below:

-Rate Original Effective Termination Authority Notional Туре Date Date Pays Authority Receives Value Series 2008-1 Swap Synthetic Fixed May 1, 2008 May 1, 2038 3.388% 70% of 1-Month LIBOR \$ 232,545 Series 2008-A Swap Synthetic Fixed Nov 13, 2008 May 1, 2038 3.378% 70% of 1-Month LIBOR \$ 26,580 Series 2006-1 Swap Synthetic Fixed Apr.
+Туре Effective Date Termination Date Rate Authority Pays Authority Receives Original Notional Value Series 2008-1 Swap Synthetic Fixed May 1, 2008 May 1, 2038 3.388% 70% of 1-Month LIBOR \$ 232,545 Series 2008-A Swap Synthetic Fixed Nov 13, 2008 May 1, 2038 3.378% 70% of 1-Month LIBOR \$ 26,580 Series 2006-1 Swap Synthetic Fixed Apr.
 20, 2006 Nov.
 1, 2034 3.482% 60% of 3-Month LIBOR + .18% \$ 243,830